mastrHyperion98/PassLock/README.md

 * java jdk 14.01

 Setup of Java and JavaFX will largely depend on your operating system and your IDE of choice.
 I will not cover these here, I will assume that if you want to contribute or perhaps fork the project than you have some experience with Java and know how to set it up.

-# RoadMap

-I will be eventually posting a road map link to a Trello board whenever, i get passed alpha building and decide to slow down development and focus on smaller but important features.